eclipse/mraa/docs/contributing.md

 - Try not to break master.
 In any commit.
 - Try to split commits up logically, you will be asked to rebase them if they are not.
 - Try to stick to the established coding style regardless of your personal feeling for it!
+Use clang-format (3.6+ required)

 Code signing
 ------------